Surrogate distributed radiological sources III: quantitative distributed source reconstructions: Discussion

 Uncertainty quantification (UQ) for these distributed source reconstructions also remains a topic of ongoing work, especially since it will require computationally-tractable high-dimensional UQ methods to compute uncertainties for all $K = 125 \times 80 = 10^4$ image pixels.
 The replication study however already indicates a high degree of precision (which suggests a low systematic uncertainty) in reconstructing measurements when holding all parameters constant (other than the decay of the Cu-64 source throughout the day).

-Finally, as noted in Part~II~\cite{vavrek2024surrogateII}, in September 2023 we conducted a second distributed sources mapping campaign at the Johns Hopkins Applied Physics Laboratory (JHU APL) using $100 \times 0.1$~mCi Cs-137 point-like sources on hilly terrain.
-Analysis of this data is underway and preliminary results are quite promising in terms of quantitative reconstruction accuracy; in particular, there is no need for the ${\sim}1.4\times$ activity calibration factor used for the present WSU Cu-64 measurements.
-These results will also be presented in future work.
+Finally, as noted in Part~II~\cite{vavrek2024surrogateII}, in September 2023 we conducted a second distributed sources mapping campaign at the Johns Hopkins University Applied Physics Laboratory (JHU APL) using $100 \times 1$~mCi Cs-137 point-like sources on hilly terrain.
+Analysis of this data is underway and performance comparisons between the JHU APL and present WSU campaigns may inform some of the aforementioned questions in the Discussion.
 We also anticipate testing Compton reconstruction modes on some of the JHU APL source distributions, though our singles-mode design assumption in Part~I~\cite{vavrek2024surrogateI} will not apply, and thus the sources may no longer appear continuous.